Package Leaflet: Information for the User

 Very rare:

-Ibuprofen may cause a reduction in the number of white blood cells and may decrease their resistance to infections.
-If you experience an infection with symptoms such as fever and severe deterioration of your general condition, or fever with local infection symptoms, such as sore throat/pharynx/mouth or urinary problems, you should consult your doctor immediately.
-A blood test will be performed to verify the possible reduction of white blood cells (agranulocytosis).
-It is essential to inform your doctor about your medication.
+Ibuprofen may cause a reduction in the number of white blood cells and may decrease your resistance to infections.
+If you experience an infection with symptoms such as fever and severe deterioration of your general condition, or fever with symptoms of local infection, such as sore throat/pharynx/mouth or urinary problems, you should consult your doctor immediately.
+A blood test will be performed to check for possible reduction of white blood cells (agranulocytosis).
+It is important to inform your doctor about your medication.

 Do not use this medication after the expiration date that appears on the packaging after CAD.
 The expiration date is the last day of the month indicated.